Fractional calculus: Riemann–Liouville fractional integral

 Where the former is valid for t > a and the latter is valid for t < b.

+It has been suggested that the integral on the positive real axis (i.e. $a = 0$) would be more appropriately named the Abel–Riemann integral, on the basis of history of discovery and use, and in the same vein the integral over the entire real line be named Liouville–Weyl integral.

 By contrast the Grünwald–Letnikov derivative starts with the derivative instead of the integral.